+The UE does not declare RLF if radio problems are recovered before the above-mentioned timer is expired.

+After RLF is declared, the UE:

+- suspends normal operation but remains in RRC_CONNECTED;

+- attempts to select a suitable cell and then initiates RRC signalling in order to resume normal operation;

+- enters RRC_IDLE if a suitable cell wasn't found within a certain time since RLF was declared.

 Proposal 5: No UE action is needed when successful beam failure recovery indication is received from lower layers while no radio problems were detected.

 Proposal 6: Upon indication of successful beam failure recovery after radio problems were detected but before expiry of the timer which triggers the declaration of RLF, RLF is not declared before there is enough time to assess the new link quality (see proposal 5a for exact mechanism).